 When one of our two major parties is racist, we are a racist nation.
 This nation was built on racism.
 Our Constitution was written with exceptions made for racists.
 Our electoral system is racist.
 We fought a war over racism and today, half the nation can’t admit it was fought over racism.
 During the last election, over 70 million Americans voted for racist Donald Trump.
 And yes, Donald Trump is a racist.
 If you voted for Donald Trump, you are very comfortable with racism.

-Republicans say they’re not racist but racism is not a deal breaker for them.
+Republicans say they’re not racist but racism is not a deal-breaker for them.
 And if you are on the same side as Nazis, you’re probably a racist.
 Republicans can tell us all day they’re not racist, but David Duke also says he’s not racist.

-As for the black-friend defense, keep in mind that Hitler, perhaps the most vile bigot in world history, had a pact with Japan.
+As for the black-friend defense, keep in mind that Hitler, perhaps the vilest bigot in world history, had a pact with Japan.
 Another major bigot from American history, Strom Thurmond, who ran for president as the racist candidate, loved to have sex with black women and even had a black daughter (at least one we know of).
 The black-friend defense doesn’t work anymore, but if you’re a racist, you probably still think it does.
-You also probably start a lot or sentences with, “I’m not a racist, but…”
+You also probably start a lot of sentences with, “I’m not a racist, but…”

 We are a racist nation.
 If we weren’t, then it wouldn’t have been so shocking that a jury convicted a white cop of murdering a black man.

 To deal with the fact we’re a racist nation, you have to confront it like white privilege.
 You have to admit it’s real.
 You have to confront the problem to fix the problem.
-I don’t recall at any point of this nation’s history where white America ever said, “Damn.
+I don’t recall at any point in this nation’s history where white America ever said, “Damn.
 We are racist.”
 We can’t stop being a racist country if we can’t even admit we’re racist.

 Creative note: I had more trouble than usual with this cartoon because of the challenge of drawing exactly 50 senators (yes, there are 50…or there should be), and making several of them caricatures…which got complicated because my stylus stopped working.
 This has been going on for a while.
 Every couple of days, it stops working.
 But, rebooting my device seems to be the cure for a while.
 The only problem is, if I’m in the middle of coloring, rebooting the program creates another layer and that’s a new complication to blend, which involves techie geek stuff you don’t wanna hear.
 I thought I had fixed the problem but as I learned this morning, I didn’t.
 Then, instead of waiting two more days, the stylus stopped working again.
 When you have to stop your project repeatedly to deal with a tech issue, it really kills momentum and discourages creativity.